Mr. Potato Head: History

 In 1985, Mr. Potato Head received four postal votes in the run for mayor of Boise, Idaho in the "most votes for Mr. Potato Head in a political campaign" as verified by Guinness World Records.

-In 1987, Mr. Potato Head became "Spokespud" for the annual Great American Smokeout and surrendered his pipe to Surgeon General C. Everett Koop in Washington, D.C.
+In November 1987, Mr. Potato Head became "Spokespud" for the annual Great American Smokeout and surrendered his pipe to Surgeon General C. Everett Koop in Washington, D.C.
+In 1989, Hasbro replaced the attached bendable arms with the removable plastic arms.

+In the 1990s, the League of Women Voters used Mr. and Mrs. Potato Head to promote a "Get Out the Vote" campaign.
+Additionally, Mr. Potato Head received an award from the President's Council on Physical Fitness and Sports.
+The award was presented by Arnold Schwarzenegger, who was chairman of the organization at that time.

-In 1995, Mr. Potato head was featured in a leading role in the Disney/Pixar animated feature Toy Story, with the voice provided by comedian Don Rickles.
-Potato Head returned in Toy Story's three sequels - Toy Story 2 (1999), Toy Story 3 (2010) and Toy Story 4 (2019) - with Rickles reprising the role.
+In 1995, Mr. Potato Head was featured in a leading role in the Disney/Pixar animated feature Toy Story, with the voice provided by comedian Don Rickles.
+Mr. Potato Head later returned in Toy Story's three sequels — Toy Story 2 (1999), Toy Story 3 (2010) and Toy Story 4 (2019) — with Rickles reprising the role; however, Rickles died in April 2017 due to kidney failure, so Pixar used unused archival audio of his voice for the latter film.
+Also in 1995, the Mr. Potato Head Pals Mix 'n' Match game was made.
+This box contained four bodies and four sets each of hands, eyes, noses, mouths, hats, and shoes.
+Aimed at young children, the goal of the game was to build characters to match the provided cards.

-In 1995, Mr. Potato Head Pals was made.
-This box has hats, mouths, and pairs of shoes in different colors.
-It also has four bodies and eight hands while the eyes and nose are the same and four cards and every card has each name and a spinner is also included.

 In 2000, Mr. Potato Head was inducted into the National Toy Hall of Fame at The Strong in Rochester, New York.
 In 2006, Hasbro also began to sell sets of pieces without bodies for customers to add to their collections.
 Some of these themed sets included Chef, Construction Worker, Firefighter, Halloween, King, Mermaid, Police Officer, Pirate, Princess, Rockstar, and Santa Claus.
-In the same year, Hasbro introduced a line called "Sports Spuds" with a generic plastic potato (smaller than the standard size) customized to a wide variety of professional and collegiate teams.
+In the same year, Hasbro introduced a line called "Sports Spuds" with a generic plastic potato (smaller than the standard size) customized to a wide variety of professional sports teams.